-What is the Best Old Town to Visit in Europe?
+What are the Best Old Towns to Visit in Europe?

 Draped in beautiful Mediterranean sunshine, the whitewashed houses and narrow streets are vibrant and full of colour.
 Sample the many traditional restaurants, visit the quaint churches and pop into some of the stunning craft shops.
 Marbella is a town with so much character that it is easy to understand why it is so popular.